-If our brains are plastic they are also happier, more productive and fun to be around!
+If our brains are plastic we’re happier, more productive and fun to be around!
 The opposite of a plastic brain is a rigid, opinionated, or stuck-in-a-rut brain.
 Specific words and actions we choose will decides which one (plastic or problematic) gets shaped, rooted and operational in our brains.

 Plasticity is our brain’s ability to change itself and it occurs when we deliberately act differently.
 The iconic namungo PLAS is simply short for plasticity and PLAS represents a fictitious character with real brain parts.
 One of six namungos that show inner workings of our brains, PLAS illumines a brain’s capacity to change in a way that can be awakened to help energize improvements to problems we face.
 Let’s say the problem is that we worry or feel upset with family, peers or friends.
 PLAS helps us to act in ways that replace worry with wonder for a far finer day with mental wellbeing at the helm!